deepaksrivastav/anveshana/ISRO and Indian Space Missions.md

 - ISRO holds the record for maximum number satellites launched in a single payload (20 satellites)

+- ISRO has launch centers in:

-- - Sriharikotta in Andhra Pradesh
+  - Sriharikotta in Andhra Pradesh

   - Thiruvananthapuram in Kerala